AndersonUyekita/ND025-br_data_scientist/03-Chapter03/03-Lesson_03/README.md

 <em><center>Figure 3 - K-means results.</center></em>

 This is the drawback of using K-means, generally the clusters should have circle or spherical shapes to be properly divided.

+#### K-means Comparison

 Figure 4 shows an ilustrations with several datasets.

 ![Figure 4 - New dataset to be clustered.](01-img/nd025_c3_l03_04.png)